 Finally, Stephen Pincock, VP Magazine and Editorial at Springer Nature discussed the science magazine market.
 In the first half of the year there was a clear dominance of pandemic-related stories and an explosion of traffic on their website, he told the panel.
 But since summer, it has become clearer that audiences are not just coming for pandemic news – astronomy and social sciences are two sections that have grown in popularity.
 Stephen said that the pandemic may have made people more aware of the relationship between science and everyday lives.

-Ben Nealon's MSc dissertation An exploratory investigation into the shape of the science journalism employment market within the UK national press and across business to business magazines is available below.
+Ben Nealon's MSc dissertation An exploratory investigation into the shape of the science journalism employment market within the UK national press and across business to business magazines is available above.